AkarErdem/SkyfriCodingTest/README.md

 This command will create a new database, as shown below

 ![SkyfriDB](Screenshots/skyfri_db.png)
-> 📝 Note that if you have changes on your scripts, you can use `Add-Migration CreateDatabase` command to add a new migration.
+> 📝 Note that if you have changes on your scripts, you can use `Add-Migration [YourMigrationFileName]` command to add a new migration.

 ### Step 3
 You can make API calls using Swagger.